Monles/UWE-CyberWest-Microbits-Extended/README.md

 # Start the Game! 🤖

-## 🏀 Task 1 - Morse code in plaintext broadcast
+## 🏀 Task 1 - Morse code in paired communication

 Think about what you can do to find the real message...

-- What does each character represent in morse code?
+- What does each character represent in Morse code?
 (Hint: They are all upper-case!)
-- Space between each morse code means... ?
+- Space between each Morse code means... ?
-- How to translate the morse code into English alphabets?
+- How to translate Morse code into the English alphabet?

 ### How to play?

-1.  &nbsp;Press B to start "Pairing" process (micro:bit A)
+1.  &nbsp;Press B to start the "Pairing" process on micro:bit #1
-2.  &nbsp;Press A & B to complete the pairing (micro:bit B)
+3.  &nbsp;Press A & B to complete pairing once the "+" symbol is displayed on micro:bit #2
-3.  &nbsp;Press A to type Morse Code (micro:bit A), then
+4.  &nbsp;Press A to type Morse Code (micro:bit A), then
     - Press A to type '.'
 (Dot)
     - Press B to type '-' (Dash)
     - Touch Logo to type ' ' (Space)